Learn to write effective email newsletters, marketing emails

 - Create an Email That Gets Read.
 Master a structure that boosts readership, understanding, engagement and more.

 - Cut Through the Clutter in Email.
 Recipients spend, on average, 51 seconds reading e-zines and 11 seconds reading email marketing blasts.
 Now what?

-- Lift Ideas Off the Email.
+- Put Your Message Where Recipients Look.
 Only 19% of people thoroughly read emails.
 How do you get the word out to nonreaders?

-- Live coaching calls.
+- Live Editing Sessions.
 The course includes feedback from your colleagues and Ann in live coaching sessions.

-(Yes, these marketing skills will help you with your social media, affiliate marketing, landing pages and other online marketing efforts as well as your email marketing campaigns.)
+(Yes, these marketing skills will help you with your landing pages and other online marketing efforts as well as your email marketing campaigns.)

 Address the envelope